Ovophis okinavensis

-Ovophis okinavensis, commonly known as the hime habu (ヒメハブ), Ryukyu Island pit viper, and the Okinawan pitviper, is a venomous pitviper species found in the Ryukyu Islands of Japan.
+Ovophis okinavensis, commonly known as the hime habu (ヒメハブ), Ryukyu Island pit viper, and the Okinawan pitviper, is a pit viper species found in the Ryukyu Islands of Japan.
 No subspecies are currently recognized.

 Description

 Adults are usually 30 to 80 cm (11¾–31½ inches) long.
 Body usually pale greenish-brown, or yellowish-olive (sometimes pale brown), with alternating, darker brownish or greenish dorsal blotches, each bordered with yellowish scales.
 Head large, triangular, distinct from neck, narrow dark postocular stripe.

 Scalation includes: 23 or 21 rows of dorsal scales at midbody; 125–135 ventral scales; 36–55 paired subcaudal scales; and 8 (sometimes 7 or 9) supralabial scales.

 The color pattern consists of a gray ground color overlaid with a series of dark gray of grayish-black crossbands.
 A ventrolateral pattern of black spots against a gray-white background is also present.

 Common names

 The name Okinawa habu usually refers to Hon habu or simply habu (Protobothrops flavoviridis).
 The species is also known as kufah.
 This snake is sometimes referred to as Niibuyaa (ニーブヤー) in the Okinawan language.
 It is also called Mamushi, but only in Amami language, whereas Mamushi is the common name for the unrelated species Gloydius blomhoffii.